 A single dose of IM EPINEPHrine 1:1,000 (1 mg/ml) is indicated if the Paramedic believes the cardiac arrest is directly related to the anaphylactic reaction.
-This patient is to be treated under the medical arrest medical directive and may be transported early as specified in the "unusual circumstances" clinical consideration.
+This patient is to be treated under the medical arrest medical directive and may be transported early as specified in the primary clinical considerations.
 An IM dose of EPINEPHrine for anaphylaxis should not delay defibrillation.